 The reentrant main program segment is accessible to all users.
-If it is preferable to have some degree of privacy for a multisegment system, the user can dump only the subprogram segments and keep his main program on a program file (with extension: PROG).
-The main program will be read into the user's background segment when it is requested, and the background segment will subsequently be used as the main program segment.
+If it is preferable to have some degree of privacy for a multisegment system, you can dump only the subprogram segments and keep the main program on a program file (with extension :PROG).
+The main program will be read into your background segment when it is requested, and the background segment will subsequently be used as the main program segment.
 It will be difficult for unauthorized users to use the subprogram segments without having access to the main program.